 The class will learn the basics of the developer’s responsibilities in construction management.
 Attendees will learn about real world problems, obstacles and unforeseen circumstances that threaten projects.
 In addition, the class will learn about tools and tricks to save money and gain value through design and construction.
 Finally, attendees will develop the final schedules to complete bank-ready pro-formas, including budgets for soft costs, construction costs and sources and uses summaries.
 By the end of class 5, attendees will own a complete digital pro forma workbook and will be able to complete professional projections on projects to entice investors and lenders.

 Start making money

-In the last class of the Academy, attendees will need to combine all of the skills and expertise developed over the past five months to persuade a group of real estate professionals that the attendee has the skills and knowledge to graduate from the Academy.
+In the last class of the Academy, attendees will need to combine all of the skills and expertise developed over the past five classes to persuade a group of real estate professionals that the attendee has the skills and knowledge to graduate from the Academy.
 Each attendee will prepare a project proposal including a complete five-year operating projection for an actual vacant property in downtown Macon.
 A group of real-world lenders, contractors, developers and real estate investors from Macon will judge the presentations, decide whether the attendee has successfully mastered real estate development and award diplomas to graduates.